 Had I reviewed this at like 85-90% it would have easily been 4 or 4.5 stars.
 I found the “ending” rather dissatisfying in a way that doesn’t ring true to the Forward of the book.
 I know that things are still ongoing but the lack of a proper wrap-up or an ending analysis was just an anticlimactic ending for me personally, and a low point to end a great book.

 Movie rights were secured for this book in 2017 – a full year before publication! – I think this will lend itself really well on screen.
-This is a really interesting piece of satire for the United States right now in addition to being imaginative origin story for vampires.
+This is a really interesting piece of satire for the United States right now in addition to being an imaginative origin story for vampires.
 This is truly a genre-bending read.
 I really disliked World War Z, and this book, even with its faults, is exactly what I wished that book would have been.

 Thank you to NetGalley and the publisher, Mulholland Books, for providing me with an electronic copy of the book in exchange for my honest review.
-You can find information about my rating criteria here.